asealmohmandUTD/ClothingSite/CS4389_Project/README.txt

 > Use the signup feature to create a new user.
 > Log in and explore the functionalities.

+> IMPORTANT - 2FA login only works with authorzied users at the moment since we are implementing it with a free trail of MailGun.
+    > I sent out emails to 'exc067000@utdallas.edu', 'jinghui.guo@utdallas.edu', and 'mxi170330@utdallas.edu'
+    > emails will ask for a confirmation.
+Once accepted, 2FA authentication will be enabled for those emails.
+    > Email Ubadah Saleh at 'ujs200000@utdallas.edu' for help regarding this topic.

 *Security Implementations*
 > Bcrypt for hashing user passwords.
 > Email-based 2FA for enhanced login security.